-Liza Ramrayka is a highly-experienced journalist, with a 20+ year track record of covering social justice stories for international and national online and print media.
+Liza Ramrayka is a highly-experienced journalist, with a 20+ year track record of covering social justice stories for international and national media.

 A recognized specialist in social policy, diversity and equality, Liza is a freelance feature writer, columnist and commissioning editor for The Guardian (UK/US) and a regular contributor to News Deeply (on refugees, women and children’s issues) and to Open Migration.
 Her work has also appeared in The Huffington Post.

 Much of Liza’s writing explores exclusion, from asylum seekers to homelessness and disability.
 She is a long-standing contributor to The Guardian‘s Society, voluntary sector and public sector sections.
 She was recruited by The Times as charities editor for the launch of its Public Agenda section.